NERSC/shifter/doc/skopeo.rst

 Configuration
 -------------

-To configure the gateway to use external mode, simply set `use_skopeo` to true in the appropriate platform section of the imagemanager.json file.
+To configure the gateway to use external mode, simply set `use_external` to true in the appropriate platform section of the imagemanager.json file.